 Cleaning.
 An immediate application of the discovered patterns is to alert Wikipedia editors on partial edits from past windows.

-For that, we examine the discovered windows and identify for each window and pattern (using an efficient outer-join based algorithm, described below, parallelly processed) partial sets of actions that may be extended to a full pattern occurrence.
-To assist the editor in determining how (if) the partial edit should be completed (or reversed), we present examples of other full patterns.
+For that we examine the discovered windows and identify for each window and pattern (using an efficient outer-join based algorithm, described below, parallelly processed) partial sets of actions that may be extended to a full pattern occurrence.
+To assist the editor in determining how (if) the partial edit should be completed (or reversed), we present examples of other full pattern's occurrences.

-To explain how the algorithm works, recall from Section 4.2 that, to discover patterns, we iteratively expand the pattern's graph, joining corresponding action relations to form a relation table that captures the pattern realizations.
-In each such join, the left-hand side (LHS) relation represents the realizations of a (partially growing) portion of the pattern, and the right-hand side (RHS) relation contains the realizations of the added edge.
+To explain how the algorithm works, recall from Section 4.2 that, to discover patterns, we iteratively expand the pattern's graph, joining the corresponding action relations to form a relation table that captures the pattern realizations.
+In each such join, the lefthand side (LHS) relation represents the realizations of a (partially growing) portion of the pattern, and the right-hand side (RHS) relation contains the realizations of the added edge.
 The join conditions assert the (in)equalities of the corresponding graph nodes.
-To identify partial updates, that haven't been properly completed, we similarly traverse the graph.
-But instead of the abovementioned join operator, we employ a full outer-join [6], with analogous (in)equality conditions.
-Note that, unlike the join, the full outerjoin also records in the output relation those LHS (resp.
-RHS) tuples not matching any RHS (LHS) tuple, padding the missing attribute values with nulls.
-In terms of our patterns, partial pattern realizations (resp. action realizations) that are missing a corresponding action (partial pattern) are also recorded in the relation, padded by null values.
-The incomplete edits can then be easily identified via a selection query retrieving tuples with null values.
-A result table keeping the attributes of original action relations is kept to record which missing updates cause null values.
+To identify partial updates, that haven't been properly completed, we traverse the graph in a similar manner.
+But instead of the above mentioned join operator, we employ a full outer-join [5], with analogous (in)equality conditions.
+Note that, unlike the join, the full outer-join also records in the output relation those LHS (resp.
+RHS) tuples that do not match any RHS (LHS) tuple, padding the missing attribute values with nulls.
+In terms of our patterns, partial pattern realizations (resp. action realizations) that are missing a corresponding action (partial pattern) are also be recorded in the relation, padded by null values.
+The incomplete edits can then be easily identified via a selection query that retrieves tuples with null values.
+To keep a record of which missing updates are the cause of the null values, we keep in the result table all the attributes of the original action relations.

-Our algorithm for identifying partial updates is depicted in Algorithm 3.
-For a time window w and a pattern p, it focuses on the entity types in p.
-It invokes $reduced_and_abstract_actions$ (described earlier), to examine their revision histories and construct the realization relations of their corresponding abstract actions (lines 1-2.)
-Next we traverse the pattern's graph g_p , and iteratively outer-join the corresponding relations (lines 8-9).
-We use $p_1 \dots p_n$ to denote the incrementally growing sub-patterns (from the first singleton edge a_1 , to the full pattern p).
-The array
+The flow of our algorithm for identifying partial updates is depicted in Algorithm 3.
+Given a time window w and a pattern p, it focuses on the entity types mentioned in the pattern.
+It invokes $reduced\and\abstract\actions$ (described earlier), to examine their revision histories and construct the realization relations of their corresponding abstract actions (lines 1-2.)
+Next we traverse the pattern's graph $g_p$ , and iteratively outer-join the corresponding relations (lines 8-9).
+We use $p_1 \dots p_n$ to denote the incrementally growing sub-patterns (from the first singleton edge $a_1$ , to the full pattern p).
+The array $all\realizations[p_i]$ is used record the intermediate (possibly incomplete) pattern instantiations.
+Finally we return all tuples that include null values (lines 10-11).